skiphansen/panog2_opl3/README.md

 things.

 ## Status
-The project builds and the Doom test files play.
-It is suspected that the files that don't play are targeting an opl3 rather than an opl2.
+The project builds and the all of the test files from the orginal project play.

-A prebuilt demo bit and firmware file is committed (./xilinx/panog1_opl3.msc) which plays an .DRO file that has been compiled into the firmware.

 ## HW Requirements

 * A Pano Logic G2 (the one with a DVI port)
 * A suitable 5 volt power supply
 * A JTAG programmer to load the bitstream into the FPGA.

-## Building and Installation
+* A serial port compatible with 5 volt logic levels.
+* A custom able to connect the serial port to the Pano.

+## Serial cable
-Please see fpga_test_soc for the [pano](https://github.com/skiphansen/fpga_test_soc/blob/master/fpga/panologic_g2/README.md) for more information and detailed information on how to build and flash this project into a device.
+Please see fpga_test_soc for the [pano](https://github.com/skiphansen/fpga_test_soc/blob/master/fpga/panologic_g2/README.md) for more information on the needed cable.

 ## Acknowledgement and Thanks
 This project uses code from several other projects including: